THE-SINDOL/AutomatedOvertrainingDetection/README.md

 ## Creating Configuration File
-Use the `modify-config.bat` script to create and edit a configuration file according to your needs.
+Use the `config-editor.bat` script to create and edit a configuration file according to your needs.

 ### Personalizing Your Config